 - No additional validations of license are required.
 For standardVisaScreen® certification, validations of all licenses you have ever held is required, whereas for the 212(r) Certified Statement validation is only needed from the 212(r) state in which you are licensed and from the state that authorized you to take the NCLEX-RN® exam.

 - Exemption from the English proficiency requirement is granted.
 For standard VisaScreen® certification, exemption from this requirement is only available for those educated in the United Kingdom, Australia, Canada (except Quebec), New Zealand, Ireland or the United States.
 The 212(r) certified statement English exemption applies to graduates from schools in five additional countries and five English-speaking schools in Quebec.
+NOTE: CGFNS does not accept the at-home versions of English Language Proficiency exams.

 - Education is automatically deemed comparable.
 For standard VisaScreen® certification, your comparability is assessed after a review of your transcripts and additional information provided by your school, whereas for the 212(r) Certified Statement, you need only request that your school submit the completed Request for Academic Records form or an official letter verifying your completion of the program and the language of instruction and textbooks.